Maria Theresa: Law

-The centralization of the Habsburg government necessitated the creation of a unified legal system.
+The centralisation of the Habsburg government necessitated the creation of a unified legal system.
 Previously, various lands in the Habsburg realm had their own laws.
 These laws were compiled and the resulting Codex Theresianus could be used as a basis for legal unification.
 In 1769, the Constitutio Criminalis Theresiana was published, and this was a codification of the traditional criminal justice system since the Middle Ages.
-This criminal code allowed the possibility of establishing the truth through torture, and it also criminalised witchcraft and various religious offenses.
+This criminal code allowed the possibility of establishing the truth through torture, and it also criminalised witchcraft and various religious offences.
 Although this law came into force in Austria and Bohemia, it was not valid in Hungary.

 Maria Theresa is credited, however, in ending the witch hunts in Zagreb, opposing the methods used against Magda Logomer (also called Herrucina), who was the last prosecuted witch in Zagreb following her intervention.

 She was particularly concerned with the sexual morality of her subjects.
-Thus, she established a Chastity Commission (Keuschheitskommission) in 1752 to clamp down on prostitution, homosexuality, adultery and even sex between members of different religions.
+Thus, she established a Chastity Commission (Keuschheitskommission) in 1752 to clamp down on prostitution, homosexuality, adultery, and even sex between members of different religions.
 This Commission cooperated closely with the police, and the Commission even employed secret agents to investigate private lives of men and women with bad reputations.
 They were authorised to raid banquets, clubs, and private gatherings, and to arrest those suspected of violating social norms.
 The punishments included whipping, deportation, or even the death penalty.

 In 1776, Austria outlawed torture, at the particular behest of Joseph II.
 Much unlike Joseph, but with the support of religious authorities, Maria Theresa was opposed to the abolition of torture.
 Born and raised between Baroque and Rococo eras, she found it difficult to fit into the intellectual sphere of the Enlightenment, which is why she only slowly followed humanitarian reforms on the continent.

 From an institutional perspective, in 1749, she founded the Supreme Judiciary as a court of final appeal for all hereditary lands.